ESSENTIAL STATEMENTS OF SMALL BUSINESS CORPORATION

 The Small Business Corporation

 Small Business Corporation (SBCorp) is the result of the merger between the Small Business Guarantee and Finance Corporation (SBGFC) and the Guarantee Fund for SMEs (GFSME), under Executive Order No. 98 issued in November 2001.
-SB Corp’s focus is to provide access to finance, financial management and capacity building to MSMEs.
-It has several programs for the MSME market: wholesale lending to smaller financial institutions, cooperatives and foundations; retail or direct lending to micro, small and medium enterprises (MSMEs); and guarantee programs for larger banks to cover MSME loans without collateral or with insufficient collateral.
-SB Corp also provides financial management and capacity building for rural banks (RBs) with its (SB Corp) Borrower Risk Rating (BRR) System program.
+SB Corp’s focus is to provide micro, small and medium enterprises the much needed access to finance to help them grow their businesses.
+It has several programs for the MSME market: wholesale lending to smaller financial institutions, cooperatives and foundations and retail or direct lending to micro, small and medium enterprises (MSMEs).

 Programs and Program Beneficiaries